North Saskatchewan Regiment

 The North Saskatchewan Regiment (N Sask R) is a Primary Reserve infantry regiment of the Canadian Army, headquartered in Saskatoon, Saskatchewan, with companies in Saskatoon and Prince Albert.
-Its current commanding officer is Lieutenant-Colonel Dennis Sansom, and the regimental sergeant-major is Chief Warrant Officer Jason Balcaen.
-The N Sask R is part of the 3rd Canadian Division's 38 Canadian Brigade Group.
+Its current commanding officer is Lieutenant-Colonel Mike Graver, and the Regimental Sergeant-Major is Chief Warrant Officer Rick Cumbers.
+The N Sask R is part of the 3rd Canadian Division's 38 Canadian Brigade Group, with the regiment's mission task As of 2024 being to provide direct fire support.